 Since the GPPABC is a registered political party, making us publicly accountable, we accept complaints from:

-- members of the public concerning representatives and spokespersons of the GPPABC (including Council members, paid employees, candidates for public office, GPPABC members in public office, and executive members of Regional or Constituency Associations)
+- Members of the public concerning representatives and spokespersons of the GPPABC (including Council members, paid employees, candidates for public office, GPPABC members in public office, and executive members of Regional or Constituency Associations)

-- a member in good standing of the GPPABC concerning another member in good standing of the GPPABC.
+- A member in good standing of the GPPABC concerning another member in good standing of the GPPABC.

 Kinds of complaints

 The GPPABC can only react to complaints that relate to a Member or Staff of the GPPABC.
-If you are sure that a member or authorised representative has significantly or consistently violated the GPPABC Code of Ethics, you may have reason to file a complaint.
+If you are sure that a member or authorized representative has significantly or consistently violated the GPPABC Code of Ethics, you may have reason to file a complaint.
 For example, you may have reason to file a complaint if a member or representative:

 - acts dishonestly;